privilegemendes/rock-paper-scissors/README.md

 # rock-paper-scissors

+- About
-The classis rock paper scissors game written in old school web dev.
+  "Rock paper scissors" is a simple game written in old school web development.